IdiosyncraticDragon/OLMP/README.md

 - 64 GB Memory

 ## Requiremetns
-- The requirements is the same as Caffe.
+- The requirements are the same as Caffe.
 - easydict package for python

 ## Installation